Guidelines for Authors

 LITERATURE CITATION – citations must be listed in the order in which they appear in the manuscript.
 All references should be marked in the text as following Arabic numbers in square brackets.
 The reference number in the text must correspond to the number of the citation in the reference list.The literature cited section should begin on a separate page after the text and before tables and figures.
 Journal title abbreviations should be those used by Chemical Abstracts and listed in the Chemical Abstracts Service Source Index (CASSI).
 Journal and book titles should be in italics, the year of publication in boldfaced type, and the volume number of journals in italics.
-The title of the publication should be placed after the authors’ names.
+The title of the publication, which must be in English, should be placed after the authors’ names.

 Trzciński, W.; Cudziło, S.; Dyjak, S.; Nita, M. A Comparison of the Sensitivity and Performance Characteristics of Melt-pour Explosives with TNT and DNAN Binder.
 Cent.
 Eur.
 J. Energ.
 Mater.
 2014, 11 (3): 443-455.

 Elbeih, A.; Mohamed, M. M.; Wafy, T. Sensitivity and Detonation Characteristics of Selected Nitramines Bonded by Sylgard Binder.
 2016, Propellants Explos.
 Pyrotech., in press.